PhilipZRH/ferm/README.md

-# Framework for Efficient Robotic Manipulation
+# Contrastive Pre-training and Data Augmentation for Efficient Robotic Learning (CoDER),

-FERM is a framework that enables robots to learn tasks within an hour of real time training.
+CoDER is a method that enables robots to learn tasks within an hour of real time training.

 Paper: [arXiv link](https://arxiv.org/abs/2012.07975)